digidem/comapeo-mobile/docs/EndToEndTests/Settings.md

 ### Special Considerations

 - It is not possible within Maestro to test the functioning of the Radio buttons, although theoretically I should have been able to.
-Settings is spelled setttings in the screen...

 ## About Screen